QuantumCoderQC/haxerecast/readme.md

 ## How to build recastjs and haxerecast?

-First, update the Git Submodule using `git submodule update --init` in the recastjs folder.
 You'll need emscripten with an active environment and mingw32-make for Windows (make for Linux).
 You'll also need Haxe and haxelib webidl installed for HL(cpp) build.